NMSSH/NMSSH/README.md

 NMSSH is a clean, easy-to-use, unit tested framework for iOS and OSX that wraps libssh2.

-The framework was initially built for usage in [Kleio](http://9muses.se/kleio) – a Mac OSX application that simplifies deployment.

 Are you using NMSSH for something cool?
 [Let me know](http://twitter.com/Lejdborg).

 ## Installation